Back to Tax Tips

 What the CRA typically asks for

 When the CRA reviews a self-employed return, the requests tend to be consistent: receipts for business expenses, proof of home office or vehicle use, income records, and GST remittance history.
-The agency is generally not trying to catch you.
-It wants documentation that matches what you filed.
+An audit is a verification exercise.
+The CRA is checking that your return matches your documentation, and good records are what let you pass that check.

 The problem for most sole proprietors is not that they claimed something wrong.
 It is that they cannot find the paper trail six months later.